bahrus/trans-render/README.md

 trContext: ctx
 ```

-## Loosely Coupled Template Merging When Template Is Specified on RHS[TODO]
+## Loosely Coupled Template Merging When Template Is Specified on RHS [Untested]

 The markup above assumes the developer wants to decide where templates should be inserted.
 In many cases, that's perfectly appropriate.
 But in some cases, the markup should be loosely coupled from the need to insert a template.
 For example, maybe the core HTML markup comes from a third party source, but we want to insert some custom content into that stream.

 How can we do this declaratively?
+The plug-in TemplateMerge serves this purpose.

 Instead of having a RHS of type string, what if we define a declarative postMatch processor that acts when it sees a template on the RHS?